 Location

-Social Studies Projects is located in the historic Granada Buildings in the La Fayette Park neighborhood of Los Angeles, California.
+Social Studies Projects is located in the historic Granada Buildings at the perimeter of Lafayette Park on the east side of Koreatown.